bhou/playlist-server/README.md

 #### Drawbacks with this non-sql implementation:

-Data inconsistent when original video information is changed.
+Inconsistent data when original video information is changed.
 Need to update all video sub documents in all playlists.

 A possible solution to this problem could be storing a list of video id in the playlist document, and make a second db query to get the video informations.